 Nespresso and Keurig are two of the top selling home coffee makers, but which finding out which brand is a better bet can be a little complicated, and takes a thorough head to head comparison.

 The automatic home coffee machine market is a big one.
-The value of machines that include prominent brands like Keurig and Nespresso is projected to climb to extraordinary market values as sales of single-serve coffee have tripled since 2011.
+The value of good coffee machines that include prominent brands like Keurig and Nespresso is projected to climb to extraordinary market values as sales of single-serve coffee have tripled since 2011.
 As of 2017, however, despite growing numbers of purchases out, coffee at home still was more common than buying out, with about 54 to 46 percent, respectively.
 Coffee consumption overall increased by 10 percentage points between 2016 and 2017, and there are little signs that the coming years will be different.